 Kentucky expanded Medicaid eligibility by executive order to persons with annual incomes up to 138% of the federal poverty level (\$27,310 for a family of three) beginning in January 2014.
 The federal government will pay 100% of the state's additional cost for the expansion through 2016.
-However, the state is required to begin paying part of the costs beginning in 2017, which is part of the upcoming budget cycle.
+However, the state is required to begin paying 5% of the costs beginning in 2017, rising in steps each year to 10% in 2020.

 Original projections of the number of Kentuckians who would be eligible for Medicaid under the expansion have proven to be substantially low.
 Originally, the Kentucky Cabinet for Health and Family Services estimated 164,000 additional Kentuckians would be eligible under the Medicaid expansion in FY 2014, and that number would grow to more than 209,000 by 2017 and beyond.
-Currently there are approximately 400,000 enrolled in Medicaid under the expansion.
-The total additional cost to the Commonwealth was originally estimated at \$13 million in General Funds beginning in FY 2014 due to Kentuckians joining who were already eligible but not enrolled under the existing eligibility rules (of which the state pays 30%) and increasing to \$187 million by 2021.
+Currently, there are more than 443,000 Kentuckians enrolled in Medicaid under the expansion.